 Article VI - Call in Pay

-Whenever an employee is called into work outside of his or her normal shift, and more than four hours after the end of his or her normal shift, he or she shall receive a minimum of three (3) hours work or pay at time and one-half.
-This provision shall not apply if the hours worked outside of his or her normal shift are immediately prior to the start of his or her normal shift.
+Whenever an employee is called into work outside of his or her normal shift, he or she shall receive a minimum of three (3) hours work or pay at time and one-half.

 Article VII - Shift Differential and CDL License Premium

-All employees working the second shift shall receive an amount equal to 65 cents per hour, which shall be payable for all hours actually worked, including any overtime hours worked continuous with their shift.
-Such differential shall be applied at the flat rate of 65 cents for each hour actually worked and shall not be compounded for overtime hours.
+All employees working the second shift shall receive an amount equal to 75 cents per hour during 2008 and 2009, and an amount equal to 80 cents per hour during 2010, 2011 and 2012, which amounts shall be payable for all hours actually worked, including any overtime hours worked continuous with their shift.
+Such differential shall be applied at the flat rate of 75 cents for each hour actually worked during 2008 and 2009, and a flat rate of 80 cents for each hour actually worked in 2010, 2011 and 2012 and said flat rates shall not be compounded for overtime hours.
 Such differential shall be paid as "extra pay" in the employee's regular pay check.

-All employees working the third shift shall receive an amount equal to 70 cents per hour, which shall be payable for all hours actually worked, including any overtime hours worked continuous with their shift.
-Such differential shall be applied at the flat rate of 70 cents for each hour actually worked and shall not be compounded for overtime hours.
+All employees working the third shift shall receive an amount equal to 80 cents per hour during 2008 and 2009 and an amount equal to 90 cents per hour during 2010, 2011 and 2012, which amounts shall be payable for all hours actually worked, including any overtime hours worked continuous with their shift.
+Such differential shall be applied at the flat rate of 80 cents for each hour actually worked during 2008 and 2009, and a flat rate of 90 cents for each hour actually worked in 2010, 2011 and 2012 and said flat rates shall not be compounded for overtime hours.
 Such differential shall be paid as "extra pay" in the employees regular pay check.

 Shift differential shall not be paid for any hours not actually worked, including sick time, vacation, holidays or personal days.

-CDL License Holders: All employees who possess a valid CDL license shall receive an amount equal to 20 cents per hour, which shall be payable for all hours actually worked, including any overtime hours worked.
-This CDL license premium shall be applied at the flat rate of 20 cents for each hour actually worked and shall not be compounded for overtime hours.
+CDL License Holders: All employees who possess a valid CDL license shall receive an amount equal to 30 cents per hour in 2008 and 2009, and an amount equal to 35 cents per hour in 2010, 2011 and 2012, which amounts shall be payable for all hours actually worked, including any overtime hours worked.
+This CDL license premium shall be applied at the flat rate of 30 cents for each hour actually worked in 2008 and 2009, and 35 cents for each hour actually worked in 2010, 2011 and 2012 and said flat rates shall not be compounded for overtime hours.
 Such premium shall be paid as "extra pay" in the employee's regular paycheck.
 This premium shall only be paid during times an employee actually holds a valid CDL license.